asyncapi/modelina/examples/README.md

 - [custom-logging](./custom-logging) - A basic example where a custom logger is used.
 - [generate-to-file](./generate-to-file) - A basic example that shows how you can generate the models directly to files.
 - [TEMPLATE](./TEMPLATE) - A basic template used to create new examples.
+- [java-generate-tostring](./java-generate-tostring) - A basic example that shows how to generate models that overwrite the `toString` method